Timibreez/aws_initial/README.txt

 Deploy Static Website on AWS

-In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.
+In this project, I deployed a static website to AWS using S3, CloudFront, and IAM.

 The files included are: